ianrenton/ianrenton.com/cv/index.md

 <table cellspacing="0"><tr><td>
 Jun&nbsp;2020 &mdash; Present
 </td><td>
-<p><b>Autonomy Expert at (Current Employer)</b></p>
+<p><b>Expert in Autonomy at (Current Employer)</b></p>
 <p>In my new role as a company “Expert”, I continue to lead the development of our Command & Control and Autonomy software, now used on over a dozen platforms in the UK and abroad.</p>
-<p>I will be working closely with other members of the company’s Experts scheme, nationally and internationally, to support and direct vital R&D innovation work; pushing both the business and the state of the art forward.</p>
+<p>I work closely with other members of the company’s Experts scheme to support and direct vital R&D innovation work, pushing both the business and the state of the art forward.</p>
+<p>In the past few years my team has enabled the delivery of four major programmes of work totalling over £30 million to the Royal Navy and export customers.</p>
 </td></tr><tr><td>

 Feb&nbsp;2014 &mdash; Jun&nbsp;2020